-In this post, we are going to learn when to pick tomatoes.
-It sounds like a silly thing to devote a whole post to but let me tell you, the quality and quantity of your tomato harvest depends on when you pick your tomatoes!
-I’ll explain why in this post.
-We’ll go over when should you pick your tomatoes and why.
+It’s important that you know when to pick tomatoes because the quality and quantity of your tomato harvest depend on when you pick your tomatoes!
+Let’s go over when should you pick your tomatoes and why.
 How picking time can change and why and how to prevent tomato health issues by picking at the right time.
-Let’s do this!

 I’ve never met anyone who doesn’t love tomatoes.
 I’ve never met anyone who is a gardener, anyone that actually has a nice space for growing vegetables, who doesn’t grow tomatoes.

 And the thing is… They are not easy plants to grow!
 You have to start seeds indoors which means you have to have some sort of set up like this one, you have to baby these plants for weeks, re-pot them, feed them, water them, and on and on…

 Then you have to find the right time to transplant them into the garden and you have to know how to do it so you don’t kill the plants (learn more in my post on how and when to plant tomatoes).
 If they made it through the transplanting shock and all is well, you have to make sure you trellis your tomatoes, keep the caterpillars away, prune the plants…

 Seriously!
 By the time that you get around to picking your tomatoes, you’ve already spent hours caring for them.